mgleon08/mgleon08.github.com/source/_posts/2019-02-04-ruby-tips-tap.markdown

 ---
 layout: post
-title: "Ruby Tips - Dry your code with tap"
+title: "Ruby - Dry your code with tap"
 date: 2019-02-04 17:46:18 +0800
 comments: true
-categories: ruby ruby_tips
+categories: ruby
 ---

 <!-- more -->